Vyral/brandon-blackwell/_posts/2018-05-01-new-to-real-estate-investing-youre-going-to-want-to-try-this.md

 {% include youtube.html %}

-Have you ever wanted to try your hand at real estate investing?
-If so, I’d like to recommend a great option that requires very little work.
+<p style="text-align: center;"><em>Have you ever wanted to try your hand at real estate investing?
+If so, I’d like to recommend a great option that requires very little work.</em></p>

 Did you know that you could invest in a condo that operates like a hotel?